abhisheks008/DL-Simplified/Eye Disease Classification using DL/README.md

 ### 🧵 **Dataset**

-The dataset consists of 4 subdirectories under the dataset, each having approximately 1000 images totalling to
+The dataset consists of 4 subdirectories under the dataset, each having approximately 1000 images totalling to 4217.

 ### 🧾 **Description**

-The project deals with binary classification, classifying images into the two classes: Venomous or Non-Venomous
+The project deals with binary classification, classifying images into 4 categories: Normal, Cataract, Glaucoma, and Diabetic Retenopathy.

 ### 🧮 **What I had done!**